How To Get Over Someone Who Used You As A Rebound

 4. Talk Back To The Voice That Says You Are Unlovable

 One of the worst feelings after being dumped is that of rejection, and this becomes heightened when you think you were in a rebound relationship.
 Your relationship feels invalidated, because it only happened in the aftermath of another, bigger love.
-Feeling like an accessory to another person's relationship activates that little voice inside your head that tells you that you are unlovable and are going to die alone.
+Feeling like an accessory to another person's relationship activates that little voice inside your head that tells you that you are unlovable and are going to end up alone.
 Rather than ignoring this voice or attempting to silence it, push back against it.
 You did learn something from this relationship, and the lesson wasn't that you are unlovable.
 List all of the good qualities you bring to a relationship — and that this relationship brought you.

 "How are you now more clear than ever about who you truly are and what you truly desire in partnership since this experience came into your life?
 What did you learn about yourself?
 What areas are you now more inspired to grow in since having this person enter your life?" ask Strang.